heyross/GameCockAI/README.md

    - No warranty or liability

 2. **Commercial Use**: Requires a commercial license
-   - For businesses, cloud providers, and SaaS offerings
+   - For businesses, financial institutions, and professional services
+   - Includes priority support and additional features
    - Contact [Your Contact Email] for pricing and terms
    - See [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) for details